Multi-vortices and lower bounds on the attractor dimensions for 2D Navier--Stokes equations: Preliminaries II. The Vishik vortex

 and the analogous estimate for the second case.
 We now write equation \eqref{1.au} in the form of

 Since $\bar u_0$ has a compact support, the function

 has the cubic decay rate, i.e.

 and, therefore, the weighted regularity for the operator $\Dx-\lambda$ gives the desired estimate \eqref{1.reg1}.
 Estimate \eqref{1.reg2} can be verified analogously.
-This finishes the proof of the lemma. \end{proof} \begin{remark} Arguing analogously, it is not difficult to establish slightly more general estimates replacing the condition $\supp g\subset B^1_0$ by $\supp g\in B^1_{x_0}$.
-Then the function $\theta(y)$ in the right-hand side of \eqref{1.reg1} should be replaced by $\theta(x_0-y)$.
-Indeed, to prove this generalization, we first solve equation
+This finishes the proof of the lemma. \end{proof} \begin{remark} Arguing analogously, it is not difficult to establish slightly more general estimates replacing the condition $\supp g\subset B^1_0$ by $\supp g\subset B^1_{x_0}$.
+Then the function $\theta(y)$ in the right-hand side of \eqref{1.reg1} should be replaced by $\theta(x_0-y)$, namely,